elias-garcia/covid-19-spain/README.md

 try to fetch the next report.
 If it's available, it will parse its content and store it in MongoDB.

-All of the published reports are very different between them, so by the moment the application is just storing those values which are common to all of them:
+All of the published reports are very different between them, so you can expect `null` values for a field not present in a report.

 - **Cases**: The number of COVID-19 confirmed cases.
 - **Deaths**: The number of deaths due to the COVID-19 disease.
+- **Hospitalized**: The number of people hospitalized.
+- **ICU**: The number of people in intensive care unit.
+- **Recovered**: The number of people who recovered from the COVID-19 disease.

 All this data will be then available through the API.